beakbahama/log/docs/existence-claims-analysis.md

 >
 > ***Below is the response from Gemini Pro 2.5:***

-I will now apply the same three-part evaluation to the current, mainstream scientific understanding of existence.

 For clarity, what is under evaluation is the composite, consensus worldview of modern science, primarily comprising:
 *   The **Lambda-CDM (ΛCDM) model** of cosmology (Big Bang, inflation, dark matter, dark energy).
 *   The **Standard Model of Particle Physics**.